The Columbia “Type B” Graphophone – commonly called the 'Eagle' – was first

 sold in late 1897 as an inexpensive yet solidly-built machine for the mass market, priced at $10 for the bare-bones machine, or $12 with a wooden base and rounded oak

 lid.
-(See my main Columbia Eagle page for more details.)
+(See my uncased Columbia Eagle page for more details about the production and sale of these machines.)

 The $10 uncased Eagle Graphophone was not as popular as the more expensive $12 version with its factory-supplied wooden case, prompting Columbia to discontinue selling the uncased version in 1899.